HySpeed/CitiesOfEarth/README.md

 ## Known Issues:
 * **You must delete mod-settings.dat for city changes to appear.**

+v0.3.3
+* Changed UI on_click to resolve bug.

 v0.3.2
 * Adjusted cities - now at 26 cities with world-wide coverage.
 * **You must delete mod-settings.dat for city changes to appear.**

 v0.3.1
-* Teams can be toggled in map setup (enable / disable)
+* Teams can be toggled in map setup (enable / disable).

 v0.3.0
 * Updated to Factorio 0.18